 - 2009: Jeffrey C. Hall, Michael Rosbash, and Michael Young, for revealing the gene-driven mechanism that controls rhythm in the nervous system

-- 2008: John O’Keefe, for discovering place cells, which led to important findings in cognitive neuroscience
+- 2008: John O’Keefe, for discovering place cells, leading to important findings in cognitive neuroscience

-- 2007: Shigetada Nakanishi, for pioneering research into communication between nerve cells in the brain
+- 2007: Shigetada Nakanishi, for research into communication between nerve cells in the brain

 - 2005: Masakazu Konishi and Eric Knudsen, for work on the neural basis of sound localization